julien-arino/math-4370-7370/course-outline-2023.md

 - Office hours: TBD.
 There will be both in-person and zoom sessions.
 - Course page: UMLearn (and this repository for some content).

+For students outside the University of Manitoba: there are no classes in the week of 13-17 November 2023, which is Fall Break here.
+Note also that classes start 6 September 2023, so our first class is 7 September 2023.

 ### Video for remote attendance

 Courses will be live cast (precise method TBD, most likely zoom or YouTube Live) and recorded.
 A zoom link will also be open throughout the lectures to let remote participants ask questions if they want.